-Join Joe Dolson for an in-depth discussion in this video Accessible theme guidelines: Learn about headings, landmarks, and links, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video Accessible theme guidelines: Learn about headings, landmarks, and links, part of WordPress: Accessibility (2015).

 - I'm showing you the guidelines for WordPress'…accessibility-ready tag.…This is a tag used by the WordPress theme repository…to identify themes that have been reviewed…as being accessible.…So I'm going to talk to you a little bit…about some of the things we'll look at…if your theme is being reviewed to be accessible…in the WordPress theme directory.…I'm gonna start by looking at a few specific areas.…Those are: links, headings and landmark roles.…